 Inventory, 24 ct : 0

-Sparkler radishes are available in the late winter through spring.
+Sparkler radishes are available late winter through the spring.

 The Sparkler radish is very classic in appearance.
 Its edible roots are petit spheres with thin wiry taproots.
-The skin's coloring is two-toned with the top of the roots near the plant's leaves a deep watermelon red and the bottom half, creamy white.
+The skin's coloring is two-toned with the top of the roots near the plant's leaves a deep scarlet red and the bottom half, creamy white.
 The Sparkler radish's flesh is translucent white, crisp yet tender.
-Its flavor is mild and earthy with overtures of sweet pepper.
-The leaves of the Sparkler radish are also edible, providing a spicier lift and textural alternative to the roots.
-Once the Sparkler radish matures, it will bolt, producing edible flowers and seed pods with flavors reflective of the root.
+Its flavor is mild and earthy with a subtle sweetness.

 Sparkler radishes can be served for fresh eating or cooked and served hot or cold.
 If cooking, the best method is slow-roasting as it will bring out a tender, rich and sweet quality in the radishes.
-Sparkler radishes pair well with chives, parsley, fennel, apple, cheeses such as feta and chèvre, butter, creamy based dressings, vinaigrettes, bacon, white fish, cucumbers, mild salad greens, cooked eggs, citrus, cilantro and mint.
+Their vibrant coloring makes them a perfect fit for crudité plates or sliced and layered with butter on open faced tea sandwiches.
+Sparkler radishes pair well with chives, parsley, fennel, apple, cheeses such as feta and chèvre, butter, vinaigrettes, bacon, white fish, cucumbers, mild salad greens, cooked eggs, citrus, cilantro and mint.

 Recipes that include Sparkler Radish.
 One is easiest, three is harder.